m2osw/prinbee/doc/LINKS.md

 # Tree (SNAP-381)

 At some point we want to change the tree of pages using a tree table.
+(since I'm restarting from scratch, this is going to be the way it's going to be.
+Period.)

 The tree table would be similar to our existing content table in terms of key.
 That is, it would include the URL and that would give us a